 - You don’t plan on renting a car

 We move now to a location 30-miles west of Limassol, to the city of Paphos.
-Historically, there have been two closely situated locations to bare this name, the larger, more modern city, which we currently refer to as Paphos, and the Old Paphos, which is known known as Kouklia instead.
+Historically, there have been two closely situated locations to bare this name, the larger, more modern city, which we currently refer to as Paphos, and the Old Paphos, which is known as Kouklia instead.
+This city offers plenty of archaeological sites to see.

 While history is a common theme on this island, perhaps no attraction holds as much notoriety as the Greek and Roman ruins located here, which are preserved as the Paphos Archaeological Park.